stefan-kolb/nucleus/README.md

 ## Security

-As described in the [HTTPS](#https) section, we strongly encourage you to only run PaaSal with HTTPS.
+As described in the [HTTPS](#https) section, we strongly encourage you to only run Nucleus with HTTPS.

 ### Public key registration

-PaaSal uses the SSH key authentication for Git deployments.
+Nucleus uses the SSH key authentication for Git deployments.
 The private (!) key that will be used is located at `config/paasal_git_key.pem`.
 Using the pre-generated key mitigates issues with the key usage/generation on various platforms.
 To prevent abuse we register the key before each command and immediately remove the key once the command has been executed.